Statistics: I was born in

 rational, refuting the former, and making coherent sense of the latter.

-By itself, of course, logic cannot replace evidence and knowledge; but the
+By itself, of course, logic cannot replace evidence and knowledge;

 application of logic to evidence and knowledge dramatically amplifies